daidensacha/buttonStyler/README.md

 **Information Block Headings**
 I gave the link to buttonStyler to Jürgen, and I chatted with him afterward to see how he got on.
 He had spent the afternoon playing with it, created some buttons, found his way to the test codepen I made, and even copied the code into a repository.
 He asked me what he needed to do to get the font he chose, and I explained that the instruction was in point 3 of the information block, "Add your button".
 It was the part he had not read.
 The heading color was conservative beige, and I decided to change it to something bolder, as I want it to shout out "read me".
 It's now fluoro green but fits with the banner image that is a rainbow of colors.

+**404 Page not found**
+***The pièce de résistance*** last of all.
+I added a [custom 404 "Page not found"](/404.html) page.
+It was the last item to tick of the list.
+I encountered the GitHub pages default 404 error page with broken links as I was working on the README.md and testing.md files.
+The first when the 404 error page opens is a negative impression.
+I kept the flavor of the site with the navbar, offcanvas, header title, blockquote, and footer.
+I added a full-screen image of an elephant sitting on a bench with a dog watching the sunset.
+If users find themselves at the 404 error page, I can't take away the negative experience, but the image lightens it somewhat.
+I also added light humor with the message, ***"Talk about the elephant in the room!"***.
+Humor also adds positive impressions, and there is a styled button saying, ***"Take me back!"***.
+It links to the homepage, where users can continue with the button styler if they wish.

 ### Feedback

 **Jürgen Jung** - *Software Engineer*